- As low as $1,738/Night

 - Approximately 3412 square feet

 The Boathouse is decorated to be a true nautical experience.
 Located oceanfront withIncredible sunrise and sunsets.
 The best beach fishing on the island is right in the backyard along the jetty.
 The Boathouse is one of the most unique homes on Fripp Island.
 It is true Custom home with ocean/water view from every room.
 The walls, floor and ceilings are all heart pine and solid beams.
 The Boathouse has catwalks all the way around the main level.
 The family and living room are opento each other and have ocean vistas from all seating.
-Two enormous couches and multiple comfortable chairs allow family gathering and enjoyment of movies/sporting events on the 85” tv.
+Two huge couches and multiple comfortable chairs allow family gathering and enjoyment of movies/sporting events on the 85” tv.
 Launch your Kayaks right from the beach and discover the skull creek inlet backwater and Fripp/Pritchards Island canals.
 514 Tarpon is one of the most desired locations on Fripp Island(South Tarpon), Beach access #32 is next to the home and is one of the most private beach accesses on island.

 About the Area

-Located in Saint Helena Island, this vacation home is on the beach.
+Located in Fripp Island, this vacation home is on the beach.
 The area's natural beauty can be seen at Fripp Island Beach and Sunset View Park, while Penn Center and York W. Bailey Museum are cultural highlights.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions